-Telaria Merger and SpotX Acquisition
+Telaria Merger, SpotX and SpringServe Acquisitions

-On April 1, 2020, we completed the Telaria Merger, and on April 30, 2021, we completed the SpotX Acquisition.
+On April 1, 2020, we completed the Telaria Merger, on April 30, 2021, we completed the SpotX Acquisition and on July 1, 2021, we completed the SpringServe Acquisition.
 These transactions were transformative and have resulted in what we believe to be the world's largest independent sell-side advertising platform, with scale, capabilities, and solutions exceeding those offered by competitors.
 We offer a single partner for transacting CTV, desktop display, video, audio and mobile inventory across all geographies and auction types.